CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

     need to be added to the ID of each annotated feature.

 Now you can submit the project.
-A new window will show up with the assigned project ID, that you can also check in the "Studies Report" tab of the Dashboard.
+A new window will show up with the assigned project ID, that you can also check in the “Studies Report” tab of the Dashboard.

-[Species umbrella project registration]{.underline}
+<u>Species umbrella project registration</u>

 To link the independent projects that will contain the data of one species, we need to register an **umbrella project** that will become a